hikettei/cl-waffe/Readme.md

 	- Add: Mathematical Functions
 	- Add: High power APIs (such features are rooted in !aref, broadcasting. they need to be optimized more)
 	- Add: DataLoader like PyTorch
+	- Add: Save and Restore Models, (Compatible with PyTorch if possible...)

 - Go faster cl-waffe
 	- Support: more parallelized operators
 	- Keep whole codes abstracted and extensible
 	- Apply full optimisation when some functionality is reached enough.
+	- More benchmarks are needed and put it all in a table somewhere.

 Does anyone have any ideas?
 Please share with me on issues!